LEAF: Navigating Concept Drift in Cellular Networks: Abstract

 \section{Abstract}

 Operational networks commonly rely on machine learning models for many tasks, including detecting anomalies, inferring application performance, and forecasting demand.
-Yet, unfortunately, model accuracy can degrade due to {\em concept drift}, whereby the relationship between the features and the target prediction changes due to reasons ranging from software upgrades to seasonality to changes in user behavior.
-Mitigating concept drift is thus an essential part of operationalizing machine learning models, and yet despite its importance, concept drift has not been extensively explored in the context of networking---or regression models in general.
-Thus, it is not well-understood how to detect or mitigate it for many common network management tasks that currently rely on machine learning models.
-Unfortunately, as we show, concept drift cannot be sufficiently mitigated by frequently retraining models using newly available data, and doing so can even degrade model accuracy further.
-In this paper, we characterize concept drift in a large cellular network for a major metropolitan area in the United States.
+Yet, model accuracy can degrade due to {\em concept drift}, whereby the relationship between the features and the target to be predicted changes.
+Mitigating concept drift is an essential part of operationalizing machine learning models in general, but is of particular importance in networking's highly dynamic deployment environments.
+In this paper, we first characterize concept drift in a large cellular network for a major metropolitan area in the United States.
 We find that concept drift occurs across many important key performance indicators (KPIs), independently of the model, training set size, and time interval---thus necessitating practical approaches to detect, explain, and mitigate it.
-To do so, we develop Local Error Approximation of Features (LEAF).
-We introduce LEAF and demonstrate its effectiveness on a variety of KPIs and models.
-LEAF detects drift; explains features and time intervals that most contribute to drift; and mitigates drift using forgetting and over-sampling.
+We then show that frequent model retraining with newly available data is not sufficient to mitigate concept drift, and can even degrade model accuracy further.
+Finally, we develop a new methodology for concept drift mitigation, Local Error Approximation of Features (LEAF).
+LEAF works by detecting drift; explaining the features and time intervals that contribute the most to drift; and mitigates it using forgetting and over-sampling.
 We evaluate LEAF against industry-standard mitigation approaches (notably, periodic retraining) with more than four years of cellular KPI data.
-Our initial tests with a major cellular provider in the US show that LEAF is effective on complex, real-world data.
-LEAF consistently outperforms periodic and triggered retraining while reducing costly retraining operations.
+Our initial tests with a major cellular provider in the US show that LEAF consistently outperforms periodic and triggered retraining on complex, real-world data while reducing costly retraining operations.